Fences and shrubbery

 However, alley gates usually have to be made bespoke to the size and requirements of the thoroughfare, so can be prohibitively expensive.
 Also, as the residents of homes adjacent to the gated alley are generally left to operate the gates, this can cause friction among neighbours.

 Of course, if the alley is a public right of way, you can’t just block access to it.
 And even if it is privately owned, every property owner who borders the alley must agree to have the gates installed, and it isn’t always easy to get this agreement, especially in areas with high numbers of rental properties.

 If there is concern about use of an alley, such as anti-social behaviour, and consensus among residents to try and tackle the problem, it is worth approaching your local community policing team or local authority as a collective to consider the options available, rather than installing gates on your own initiative.

-Here are the questions from the Perimeter section of the Burglary Prevention Checklist in the Toolkit, and the answers you ought to give in red:
+Here are the questions from the Perimeter section of the burglary prevention checklist in the toolkit, and the answers you ought to give in bold:

 - Is the area around the house free from ‘tools’ that an offender could use – ie bricks, rubble, ladders, garden equipment?
 Yes

 - Are sheds/garages/outbuildings locked at all times?
 Yes

 - Does the perimeter at the front of the house provide good surveillance?
 Yes

 - Is there any packaging from expensive items lent up against or poking out of bins?
 No

 - Are vehicles at the premises secured when not in use?
 Yes